nullpointer-io/stablediffusion/README.md

 cd ./tryout-stablediffusion
 ```

 Install the necessary Python libraries.
-Use the ones matching the CUDA version of your GPU.
-In case of CUDA version 11.x there will be a download of the torch library as a CUDA specific version.
-The size for version 11.6 has been around 2 GB.
-When using the proprietary drivers from Nvidia on Linux the CUDA version can be evaluated with `nvidia-smi`.
+They include the torch library which must be matched with the CUDA version of your GPU.
+The size for the CUDA 11.x specific torch version is around 2 GB.
+In case of the proprietary Nvidia drivers on Linux the CUDA version can be evaluated with `nvidia-smi`.
 ```
 pip install -r requirements.cuda116.txt	  # CUDA 11.6
 pip install -r requirements.cuda113.txt   # CUDA 11.3
 pip install -r requirements.cuda102.txt   # CUDA 10.2
 ```

-**Recommendation**
-To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.
+**Recommendation:** To avoid clutter of Python libraries on your workstation you should use tools like pyenv and/or pipenv.

 ## Execute